 - In exceptional cases, a course may require a Linux or Windows installation.
 But virtual machines are easily created for this purpose.

 - However, depending on the software used, running it on an Apple Silicon Mac may require some effort on your part.

-- Lastly, students can get some laptops from Lenovo and Apple at a reduced price with a student certificate.
-You should also keep an eye out for student discounts at other providers.
+- Finally, please note that students can get some laptops from Lenovo and Apple at a discount in exchange for a student certificate.
+You should also keep an eye out for student discounts from other providers.